The first European-Indian feast happened in St. Augustine, Florida

 City adventure.
 Sharing and re-posting this blog is encouraged.
 Please, credit OldCity.com

+when sharing.
 Photo credits: Cecile Browning-Nusbaum, OldCity.com.